raspberrypilearning/stamping-app/en/step_4.md

 First, it's time to design the Graphical User Interface (GUI) for your stamping app.
 The GUI will include the design area where the user will create their image, and a menu with the picture or pattern sprite to be used as a stamp and buttons to control how the stamps look.

 --- task ---

 Design your interface.

 Think about what you want the graphical user interface to look like.
++ How will you arrange the design area, the menu area and the buttons?
 + How much space will you need for the menu?
+Where will it be on the screen?
-+ What buttons do you need?
++ How many buttons will you have?
+What will they do?
 Don't worry about the code yet but plan enough space for the buttons and where they will go.
 + Do you want to add a colour, image or pattern to the design area?

 ![Image of labelled interface](images/labelled_interface.png){:width="400px"}